ahlyel-amine/order-track-API/README.md

 # Project Structure and API Routes

 ## Introduction
-This document outlines the project structure, necessary API endpoints, and other important details about the Little Lemon restaurant API.
+This document outlines the project structure, necessary API endpoints, and other important details about the API.
 The API supports various roles with access to different functionalities, allowing users to manage menu items, place orders, assign delivery crews, and track order deliveries.

 ## Scope
-The API project for the Little Lemon restaurant is designed to enable developers to create web and mobile applications.
+The API is designed to enable developers to create web and mobile applications.
 The system supports users with different roles, such as managers and delivery crew, allowing them to browse, edit menu items, place and track orders, and manage deliveries.

 ## Project Structure
-The project consists of a single Django application named `LittleLemonAPI`.
+The project consists of a single Django application named `API`.
 All required API endpoints are implemented within this app.
 Dependencies are managed using `pipenv` in a virtual environment to ensure a clean and isolated project setup.

 ## API Design